SHA-2: Applications

 The SHA-2 hash function is implemented in some widely used security applications and protocols, including TLS and SSL, PGP, SSH, S/MIME, and IPsec.
 The inherent computational demand of SHA-2 algorithms has driven the proposal of more efficient solutions, such as those based on application-specific integrated circuits (ASICs) hardware accelerators.

 SHA-256 is used for authenticating Debian software packages and in the DKIM message signing standard; SHA-512 is part of a system to authenticate archival video from the International Criminal Tribunal of the Rwandan genocide.
 SHA-256 and SHA-512 are used in DNSSEC.
 Linux distributions usually use 512-bit SHA-2 for secure password hashing.

 Several cryptocurrencies, including Bitcoin, use SHA-256 for verifying transactions and calculating proof of work or proof of stake.
 The rise of ASIC SHA-2 accelerator chips has led to the use of scrypt-based proof-of-work schemes.

 In both 4G and 5G mobile networks, HMAC-SHA-256 is utilized as a key derivation function (KDF) to generate cryptographic keys essential for securing communications.
 This process is defined in the 3rd Generation Partnership Project (3GPP) Technical Specifications TS 33.401 and TS 33.501, which outline the security architecture and procedures for these networks.

 SHA-1, SHA-2, and SHA-3 are the Secure Hash Algorithms required by law for use in certain U.S. Government applications, including use within other cryptographic algorithms and protocols, for the protection of sensitive unclassified information.
 FIPS PUB 180-1 also encouraged adoption and use of SHA-1 by private and commercial organizations.
 SHA-1 is being retired for most government uses; the U.S. National Institute of Standards and Technology says, "NIST recommends that federal agencies transition away from SHA-1 for all applications as soon as possible.
 Federal agencies should use SHA-2 or SHA-3 as an alternative to SHA-1.".
 NIST's directive that U.S. government agencies ought to, but not explicitly must, stop uses of SHA-1 after 2010 was hoped to accelerate migration away from SHA-1.

 The SHA-2 functions were not quickly adopted initially, despite better security than SHA-1.
 Reasons might include lack of support for SHA-2 on systems running Windows XP SP2 or older and a lack of perceived urgency since SHA-1 collisions had not yet been found.
 The Google Chrome team announced a plan to make their web browser gradually stop honoring SHA-1-dependent TLS certificates over a period from late 2014 and early 2015.
 Similarly, Microsoft announced that Internet Explorer and Edge [Legacy] would stop honoring public SHA-1-signed TLS certificates from February 2017.
-Mozilla disabled SHA-1 in early January 2016, but had to re-enable it temporarily via a Firefox update, after problems with web-based user interfaces of some router models and security appliances.
+Mozilla disabled SHA-1 in Firefox during early January 2016, but had to re-enable it temporarily via an update, after problems with web-based user interfaces of some router models and security appliances.